mamonraab/transformer-network-zero-to-hero/README.md

 this repo for my workshop Pie & AI: Baghdad - Under the Hood of Transformer Network https://www.eventbrite.com/e/pie-ai-baghdad-under-the-hood-of-transformer-network-tickets-165821465467

+the recored videos for implminting the topics of the workshop in this url https://www.youtube.com/playlist?list=PLsu_bT2-wUK6c8ZL_bScPUS1TGKTxGXgf

 1- the repo contain block code for transformer implmention from zero

 2- bert with tensorflow on Natural Language Processing with Disaster Tweets also can be found on kaggle via this link